friends-of-presta/security-advisories/_posts/2023-08-03-aioptimizedcombinations.md

 ## Description

-Up to 0.1.3, a sensitive SQL calls in file `includes/ajax.php` can be executed with a trivial http call and exploited to forge a blind SQL injection throught the POST or GET submitted `attributes` variables.
+Up to 0.1.3, a sensitive SQL call in file `includes/ajax.php` can be executed with a trivial http call and exploited to forge a blind SQL injection throught the POST or GET submitted `attributes` variables.

 ## CVSS base metrics

 * **Attack vector**: network
 * **Attack complexity**: low
-* **Privilege required**: low
+* **Privilege required**: none
 * **User interaction**: none
 * **Scope**: unchanged
 * **Confidentiality**: high